AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

 on an Ubuntu GitHub runner (24.04.2 LTS, last I checked).
 Neither may be compatible with other Linux versions.

-There are several installation options, described in later sections of this page, that should work with any Linux distribution.
+There are several other installation options, described in later sections of this page, that should work with any Linux distribution.
 These include use of :ref:`pixi <pixi installation>`, :ref:`pip <pip installation>` or installing GSAS-II after Python is installed locally.